MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 	> [!NOTE]
     > For a list of commands such as `console.log`, see [JavaScript Console commands](https://msdn.microsoft.com/library/hh696634.aspx)

 11. To evaluate JavaScript, type JavaScript code in the input box.
-For example, type "document." and you will see IntelliSense information for the document object for the current HTML page displayed in Ripple (Chrome).
+For example, type "document." and you will see IntelliSense information for the document object for the current HTML page displayed in Cordova Simulate (Chrome).

     ![Using the JavaScript Console](media/debug-using-visual-studio/video-debug-js-console.png)